What is a paediatric nurse and their role and responsibilities?

 Clinical lead nurse managerial roles

 If you’re looking to take the next step in your nursing career and oversee multiple clients' care and manage our community nurses and support workers, a career as a clinical lead is the perfect role for you.
+As a clinical lead, you will be responsible for ensuring our healthcare professionals deliver the highest level of bespoke care and support to our clients and their families at all times.

 Continual professional development (CPD) courses